Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31H-usb-type-c.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Connect a phone to the USB Type-A port located on the left side of the laptop using a USB cable
+1. Connect a phone to the USB Type-A port located on the left side of the laptop using a USB cable.
-1. Note the charging status on the phone screen
+1. Note the charging status on the phone screen.
-1. Connect a phone to the USB Type-A port located on the right side of the laptop using a USB cable
+1. Connect a phone to the USB Type-A port located on the right side of the laptop using a USB cable.
-1. Note the charging status on the phone screen
+1. Note the charging status on the phone screen.

 **Expected result**